Pvt. Carl E. Garr

 1st Lt.
 Jacques Merrifield’s final report on the 192nd Tank Battalion states that Pvt.
 Carl E. Garr died on Friday, July 13, 1945.
 According to the National Archives POW punch cards, the last information on Pvt.
 Carl E. Garr was received on August 12, 1945.

 While Carl was a POW, his parents moved to Bell Gardens, California.
 After the war, they requested that his remains be returned to the United States.
-His remains were returned home in December 1948.
-He was buried at Park Lawn Cemetery in Plot F, Lot 21, Grave 2, in Bell Gardens, California.
-His grave is next to his parents' grave.
+His remains were returned home in December 1948 and were buried at Park Lawn Cemetery in Plot F, Lot 21, Grave 2, in Bell Gardens, California.
+Today, he is buried next to his parents.